 - L. Casei Shirota

-Although L. Casei has been shown to raise histamines, L. Casei Shirota has been shown to modulate histamine levels. (source)
+Although L. Casei has been shown to raise histamines, L. Casei Shirota has been shown to modulate histamine levels. (source) - Lactobacillus Crispatus has been shown to have anti-allergenic effects (source)

-So---In order to work on mine and my son's possible histamine issues, I went a hunt to find probiotics that had the strains that we wanted, but didn't have the problematic strains.
+So, in order to work on mine and my son’s possible histamine issues, I went a hunt to find probiotics that had the strains that we wanted but didn’t have the problematic strains.

 Where to Buy Low-Histamine Probiotics